Joseph Derochie

 Joseph Derochie (born July 25, 1939) is a Canadian sprint canoer who competed in the early 1960s.
-He was eliminated in the repechage round of the C-2 1000 m event at the 1960 Summer Olympics in Rome.
+He was eliminated in the repechage round of the C-2 1000 m event, along with his doubles partner John Beedell, at the 1960 Summer Olympics in Rome.

 His son is Darren Derochie, cross-country skier who competed in the 1992 Winter Games.